Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 ```

-As you see above we define how a token can be created, and in the second argument we use `Load` as a callback method which is called when change token event raised.
+As you see above we defined how a token can be created, and in the second argument, we used `Load` as a callback method which is called when change token event raised.
 We define a watcher interface that is responsible for creating a change token:

 ``` csharp
 public class SqlServerConfigurationSource : IConfigurationSource